its-edalo/slay-the-jokers/README.md

 # "Slay the Jokers" Overlay Mod

-A mod that allows your viewers to hover over cards on your stream to see their description.
+A mod that allows your viewers to hover over cards on your stream to see their effects and current values.

 <img alt="Slay the Jokers Preview Image 1" src="docs/preview1.png" />